Are Cybersecurity Bootcamps Worth It In 2023?

 - You’ll learn the skills employers are looking for now

 - You’ll be held accountable for your work and progress

-- Classes embrace collaboration and working with others
+- Classes encourage collaboration and working with others

-- Advisors and instructors are always available to help you when you’re stuck
+- Advisors and instructors to lean on when you’re stuck

-- Career services are available at the best bootcamps so you execute a smart job search
+- Career services (at the best bootcamps) to execute a smart job search

 - You’ll graduate with a full portfolio to show employers